-87. Section 308 of the Penal Code is amended by deleting the words "such intention or knowledge" and substituting the words "the intention to cause death".
+- 87. Section 308 of the Penal Code is amended - (a) by deleting the words "such intention or knowledge" and substituting the words "the intention to cause death"; and - (b) by inserting, immediately after the words "at Z" in the Illustration, the words "intending to kill Z".